 Diana Johnson is something of an enigma.
 Clearly, she cares for vulnerable people, yet has introduced a bill that would make the most

-a serious complication arises and if she was trying to hide her pregnancy, she may well delay getting the urgent medical attention she needs.
+arises and if she was trying to hide her pregnancy, she may well delay getting the urgent medical attention she needs.

 Here is a list of those who will benefit from readily available abortion pills, knowing that it is perfectly legal to do so if abortion is de-regularised:

 - Boyfriends/husbands who want to pressure or trick a woman who does not want a termination, to have one.